RhysGoodwin/rhysgoodwin.github.io/_posts/2014-10-14-milling-machine-bench-and-workshop-update.md

 Now on to the bench itself…

-The bench design is based on the same torsion box design as my <span style="text-decoration: underline;">[main workshop bench](https://blog.rhysgoodwin.com/home-diy/workshop-and-workbench-update/).</span> Pretty overkill but I still had a lot of plywood offcuts from the workshop restoration that I needed to use up.
+The bench design is based on the same torsion box design as my [main workshop bench](/home-diy/workshop-and-workbench-update/).
+Pretty overkill but I still had a lot of plywood offcuts from the workshop restoration that I needed to use up.
 There are castors on each of the four corners rated at 280Kg each.
 The centre foot jacks down with three 16mm bolts.

 [![Bench1](/content/uploads/2014/10/Bench1.jpg)](/content/uploads/2014/10/Bench1.jpg)